RavenCutie21/Voice-Changer-Settings/README.md

 i do cap my fps anyways obviously if you are running unlimited there will be some drops, but im running no drops now while before i was from the same cap i had set previously.

+# Want to host on a seperate computer and still use it

+You are gonna need to install it manually using either Docker or Anaconda.

+After Installing and running it, No UI will open, that's the point of it.
+Now you want to find your Computers local IP address, you can figure out how to do that, but lets say it's

+192.168.1.123... put that number in your browser on a computer you want to use it on, and put :18888 at the end which is basically what the normal install does already.
+Now if I'm correct since I haven't done this yet, I believe it would be Server for audio mode but it could very well just be client mode.
+I am going to assume it's Client where you would as the client should be the user and the server would be just the thing actually hosting it.
+But it should just work like a normal install from this point.

 # random error stuff figured out

 if this error appears: